FAMILY SUPPORT WORKER II

 DESIRED OR PREFERRED QUALIFICATIONS

-A valid CNA (Certified Nursing Assistant) or GNA (Geriatric Nursing Assistant) Certification from the Maryland Board of Nursing.
+2. Possession of a valid Certified Nursing Assistant (CNA) or a Geriatric Nursing Assistant (GNA) Certification from the Maryland Board of Nursing.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS